A Complete Guide to What Are Chipotle Peppers? Learn how to use chipotle pepper, control the spice level, and how to make your own chipotle peppers.

 - The jalapenos need to completely ripen before beginning the process.The jalapenos need to ripen to the point they have turned red in color.
 If you grow your own jalapenos, you can ripen them on the vine for max favor.If using store-bought jalapeno peppers.
 To ripen them further, place them on the counter in the open air to allow the denaturing process to continue.
 The jalapenos will change in color to orange and red.
 Have you ever noticed this at the grocery store?
 Looking at the jalapenos, a few already turned orange/red.

 Smoking The Jalapenos

 - The process takes days to complete.
 The goal is to smoke the jalapenos at a low enough temperature to remove the moisture.
-Around 180 to 200 degrees.Place the red jalapenos on a flat surface inside the smoker.
+Around 180°f to 200°f degrees.Place the red jalapenos peppers in the smoker on a flat surface inside the smoker.
 Make sure the surface allows smoke to penetrate, like a grill grate.
 The jalapenos will smoke for days until most of the moisture is removed.
 Over the first 3 days, the red jalapenos will decrease from 88% to 81% in size.
-By the end and how you'll know you're done, the moisture level will reach a value of around 6%.
+By the end, and how you'll know you're done, the moisture level will reach a value of around 6%.
 Once to 6% remaining moisture, you will have Chipotles.Key Tip: Every few hours the red jalapenos need to be turned over in the smoker.Time-Saving Tip: you can speed up the process by beginning with smoking the jalapenos for a few hours to impart the smokey flavor.
 Then finish using a food dehydrator to remove the excess moisture.